0xDegenDeveloper/RabbitHoles/README.md

 # RabbitHoles

-RabbitHoles (RBITS): A Permanent & Censorship Resistant Discussion Board
+A Permanent & Censorship-Resistant Discussion Board

 ## Overview

-RabbitHoles (RBITS) is an abstracted ERC-20 contract aiming to offer a permanent and censorship-resistant platform for engaging in discussions.

-RBITS enables users to dig holes and burn rabbits, which represent topics of discussion and individual messages respectively.
+RabbitHoles is a decentralized discussion platform built on Starknet using Cairo 1, offering an everlasting, censorship-resistant space for open conversations.
+Each discussion topic, called a "hole," houses messages known as "rabbits". $RBITS, are ERC-20 token facilitating interactions within the platform.

 ## Basic Flow

-The basic flow of RabbitHoles involves the following steps:
+The basic flow involves the following steps:

-- Alice pays a small fee to dig a hole with the title "SHOWER THOUGHTS".
+- Alice pays a small fee to dig a hole with the title "SHOWER THOUGHTS"
-- As a reward, she is minted some RBITS.
+- As a reward, she is minted some RBITS
 - Since they are ERC-20 tokens, she sends a few to Bob.
-- Now that the "SHOWER THOUGHTS" hole is dug, anyone can burn a rabbit inside.
-  Bob decides to leave the message,
+- Now that the "SHOWER THOUGHTS" hole is dug, anyone can burn a rabbit inside Bob decides to leave the message,

 > Who would have thought that the first shower thought to be immortalized on a blockchain would be about the very concept of storing shower thoughts on a blockchain?"

-into the hole, burning some of his RBITS.
+in the hole, giving some RBIT to Alice and burning the rest

 - Bob's message is timestamped and stored in the contract.
 - Several `#[view]` functions are available keeping the frontend and UX in mind.